ChrisPelatari/chrispelatari.github.io/Resume.md

 - Tested endpoints using Postman.
 - Created a Microsoft CRM SDK application which downloaded legacy data to prepare for migration to new cloud based services.
 - Created a VPN aware console application to upload legacy data.
-- Used Okta and JWT Bearer authorization for multiple projects.
+- Used JWT Bearer authorization for multiple projects.
 - Collaborated on React SPAs using react-admin, Entity Framework Core and mui.